theaquamarine/windows-powershell-docs/docset/windows/netsecurity/copy-netipsecphase2authset.md

 -------- `-PolicyStore corp.contoso.com\FirewallPolicy`
 ---- Active Directory GPOs can be created using the **New-GPO** cmdlet or the Group Policy Management Console.
 - RSOP: This read-only store contains the sum of all GPOs applied to the local computer.
-- SystemDefaults: This read-only store contains the default state of firewall rules that ship with Windows Server® 2012.
+- SystemDefaults: This read-only store contains the default state of firewall rules that ship with Windows Server??
+2012.
 - StaticServiceStore: This read-only store contains all the service restrictions that ship with Windows Server 2012.
 Optional and product-dependent features are considered part of Windows Server 2012 for the purposes of WFAS.
 - ConfigurableServiceStore: This read-write store contains all the service restrictions that are added for third-party services.